Key Takeaway

 Safety and Best Practices

 BPC-157 has a strong preclinical safety profile with no identified toxic dose.
 Side effects from injection are typically limited to mild, transient injection site reactions.
-General best practices include always using a new, sterile syringe for each injection, never sharing needles or vials with another person, storing reconstituted BPC-157 in the refrigerator between uses, following your prescribed dose exactly, contacting your physician if you experience unexpected redness, swelling, warmth, or pain at the injection site that does not resolve within 24 hours, and keeping a log of injection dates, sites, and any observations to share with your physician at follow-up.
+General best practices include always using a new, sterile syringe for each injection, never sharing needles or vials with another person, storing reconstituted BPC-157 in the refrigerator between uses, following your prescribed dose exactly, contacting your physician if you experience unexpected redness, swelling, warmth, or pain at the injection site that doesn't resolve within 24 hours, and keeping a log of injection dates, sites, and any observations to share with your physician at follow-up.

 Related Questions